"You're Not Using AI. You're Using a Chatbot."

 A mediocre model running as an agent that executes while you sleep will outperform the smartest chatbot on earth that sits idle 23 hours a day.

+You don't need to become an AI expert.
+You don't need to learn to code.
 You need to know what problem you're solving, define the outcome clearly enough for an agent to execute it, and evaluate whether the output is right.

+Direction and evaluation.
 That's the whole skill.
-Direction and evaluation.

 Close the chat window.
 Deploy something that works without you.